jrs-innovation-center/CODEcampAS/1-hello-world/demo.md

 ### Now you give it a try!

-Create your first html page or web page by typing hello world in between the h1 tags.
+Create your first HTML page or web page by typing `hello world` in between the h1 tags.

 <a class="jsbin-embed" href="http://jsbin.com/zotewu/2/embed?html,output">JS Bin on jsbin.com</a>